alexandreroman/terraforming-pks-gcp/README.md

 This Repo is based on  [https://github.com/pivotal-cf/terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp), the work at (https://github.com/making/terraforming-pks-gcp) and (https://github.com/dbbaskette/terraforming-pks-gcp).
 The Concourse Pipline work has been completed and modified to keep from having to download a 3GB file locally to then just send it back up.

+### Disclaimer

+This pipeline is intended for education purposes only.
+It is not a supported or an official pipeline for PKS deployment on GCP.

 ### Prerequisites - Mac

 The prerequisites can all installed on your local system via brew, so if you don't have brew....go get it.
 Your system needs the `gcloud` cli, fly-cli (concourse) as well as `gettext`, and of course, `Docker.
 Here are the OS-X installation commands: